-Let loose their carols when they please,

-Are quiet when they will.
+Let loose their carols when they please, Are quiet when they will.

-7. She immediately scrambled across the fence and walked away.

-8. John made no further reply, but left the house sullenly.

-9. I dressed myself, took my hat and gloves, and lingered a little in the room.

-10. A shabby little man ran furtively into the room, shut the door behind him, and set his back against it.

-11. He attends to business and wastes no time.

-12. Rip told his story to every stranger, but was seldom believed.

-13. The little hero neither groaned nor whimpered.

-14. Be just and fear not.
+- 7. She immediately scrambled across the fence and walked away. - 8.
+John made no further reply, but left the house sullenly. - 9.
+I dressed myself, took my hat and gloves, and lingered a little in the room. - 10.
+A shabby little man ran furtively into the room, shut the door behind him, and set his back against it. - 11.
+You must attend to business or fail. - 12.
+Rip told his story to every stranger, but was seldom believed. - 13.
+The little hero neither groaned nor whimpered. - 14.
+Be just and fear not.

-Use the following verbs and verb-phrases in pairs to make the compound predicate of sentences : -
+Use the following verbs and verb-phrases in pairs to make the compound predicate of sentences:-